+Although there are no immediate solutions for the data and methodological limitations, ensuring the robustness of results under these constraints is essential.
+To this end, we appended previously mentioned model diagnostics (Supporting Figures~\ref{fig:diagnostics}--\ref{fig:diagnostics2}) with multiple sensitivity analyses, retaining data for the four most heavily sampled species while omitting one or more of the other five.
+The expected larval distributions for the reference period 1960-85 remain unaffected by these changes (Supporting Figure~\ref{fig:sensitivity}).
+We also examined the stability of temperature-response curves under various modelling and input scenarios, including replacing splines with parabolas, and found consistent results (Supporting Figure~\ref{fig:sensitivity2}).
+Notably, the model with parabolas enforced optimal SST estimates for blue marlin and sailfish, but the values exceeded 30\,$^\circ$C, challenging biological plausibility.

-It is crucial to take into account multiple environmental variables.
-We project ocean warming to have a positive impact on bluefin-tuna, striped-marlin, blue-marlin, and sailfish larvae, whereas the rest of the species studied are expected to be negatively affected.
-These are, however, primary effects that may be amplified or suppressed by other environmental variables.
-Our analysis highlights sea-water pH as one important variable, which we link to lower larval densities as acidity increases.
-Given that ocean warming is driven by rising CO$_2$ concentration in the atmosphere, which also contributes to ocean acidification~\cite{jacobson2005studying}, there is uncertainty around the extent to which the positive temperature effects can be realized.
-Moreover, five of the nine species studied appear to be at risk from both rising SST and declining sea-water pH, creating a double jeopardy for their well-being.
+The SST effects may be amplified or suppressed by other biogeochemical variables.
+We found that sea-water pH correlates with lower larval densities as acidity increases.
+Increased acidity damages the internal organs of hatchlings, leading to higher larval mortality rates~\cite{wexler2023effect, frommel2016ocean}.
+Given that ocean warming is driven by rising atmospheric CO$_2$ concentrations, which also contribute to ocean acidification~\cite{jacobson2005studying}, substantial uncertainty surrounds even the future of the four species potentially benefiting from elevated SST.
+Notably, four of the nine species studied are at risk from both rising SST and declining sea-water pH, creating a double jeopardy for their well-being.

-Our analysis also underscores the importance of phosphate availability as an environmental variable.
-We link more phosphate to reduced larval densities.
-Indeed, the larval diversity hotspot south of Japan coincides with one of the most phosphate-deficient regions in the Pacific Ocean~\cite{martiny2019biogeochemical}.
-This is intriguing because phosphorus is widely considered the limiting nutrient for primary production~\cite{tyrrell1999relative}, even if recent research suggests a more nuanced picture~\cite{martiny2019biogeochemical}.
-It has been argued that tuna and billfish larvae may have a reduced dependence on primary production due to substantial larval cannibalism~\cite{reglero2011cannibalism}, and that hatching in areas with less primary production may provide some protection from predators~\cite{bakun2003environmental}.
-However, a causal relationship between phosphate availability and larval density remains largely unclear.
+We also found that higher phosphate levels correlate with reduced larval densities.
+The larval diversity hotspot south of Japan coincides with one of the most phosphate-deficient regions in the Pacific Ocean~\cite{martiny2019biogeochemical}.
+This is particularly intriguing because phosphorus is widely regarded as the limiting nutrient for primary production~\cite{tyrrell1999relative}, despite recent research suggesting a more complex interaction~\cite{martiny2019biogeochemical}.
+Some studies propose that tuna and billfish larvae may exhibit reduced reliance on primary production due to larval cannibalism~\cite{reglero2011cannibalism}, with hatching in areas of low primary production potentially offering protection from predators~\cite{bakun2003environmental}.
+However, a clear causal relationship between phosphate availability and larval density remains to be established.